Research

 Collected as part of a statewide scan of exemplar programs, these five documents illustrate the elements of high-quality programs that all young children deserve.
 Narratives delve into teacher-child interactions, early language and literacy development, family engagement, cultural competence, staff training and professionalism, and play-based learning.

-CHild Care Works Fact Sheet
+Child Care Works Fact Sheet

 Start Strong PA state 2023 fact sheet (PDF)